-In this work we used the well-known MIT-BIH Arrhythmia database (MIT-BIH-AR) [13] for training and testing purposes.
-Additionally, the MIT-BIH Supraventricular Arrhythmia database (MIT-BIH-SUP) [14] and the St. Petersburg Institute of Cardiological Technics (INCART) database were used for evaluation and testing purposes, in order to assess the generalization achieved by the classification models developed in the MIT-BIH-AR.
-All databases are freely available on Physionet [15] and their details are summarized below.
+In this paper, we used the well-known MIT-BIH-AR [13] for training and testing purposes.
+Additionally, the MIT-BIH Supraventricular Arrhythmia database (MIT-BIH-SUP) [14] and the St. Petersburg Institute of Cardiological Technics (IN-CART) database were used for evaluation and testing purposes, in order to assess the generalization achieved by the classification models developed in the MIT-BIH-AR.
+All databases are freely available on Physionet [15] and their details are summarized as following.

-1) MIT-BIH Arrhythmia Database (MIT-BIH-AR): The database consists of 48 two-lead recordings of approximately 30 minutes and sampled at 360 Hz.
-The first 23 recordings were extracted from routine ambulatory practice while the remaining 25 were selected because of the presence of less common complex ventricular, junctional and supraventricular arrhythmias.
+1) MIT-BIH Arrhythmia Database: The database consists of 48 two-lead recordings of approximately 30 min. and sampled at 360 Hz.
+The first 23 recordings were extracted from routine ambulatory practice, while the remaining 25 were selected because of the presence of less common complex ventricular, junctional, and supraventricular arrhythmias.
 The two recorded leads are not the same in all recordings, depending on the arrhythmia and physical limitation of the subject's body.
-The annotations provided with the database were used for training and testing purposes, following the recommendations and class-labeling of AAMI (Section 4.2 in [12], Table I in [4]).
+The annotations provided with the database were used for training and testing purposes, following the recommendations and class labeling of AAMI ([12, Sec.
+IV-B] and [4, Tab.
+I]).
 We adopted the training (DS1) and test (DS2) set division scheme used in [4] for comparative purposes of the results.
-The four recordings with paced beats were discarded in this work in accordance with

-AAMI [12].
-The AAMI Q class (unclassified and paced heartbeats) was discarded since it is marginally represented in the database.
+The four recordings with paced beats were discarded in this paper in accordance with AAMI [12].
+The AAMI Q class (unclassified and paced heartbeats) was discarded, since it is marginally represented in the database.
 This limitation occurs to a lesser extent with the fusion (F) AAMI class, but instead of discarding the heartbeats of this class, a class-labeling modification to the AAMI recommendation is proposed here and was adopted.
 It consists in merging fusion (of normal and ventricular beats) and ventricular classes, as the same ventricular class (V').
 We will refer to this modification as AAMI2 labeling.
 The division scheme is summarized in Table I.

-2) MIT-BIH Supraventricular Arrhythmia Database (MIT-BIH-SUP): The database consists of 78 two-lead recordings of approximately 30 minutes and sampled at 128 Hz.
-The recordings were chosen to supplement the examples of supraventricular arrhythmias in the MIT-BIH Arrhythmia Database.
-The annotations of the recordings were first automatically performed, by the Marquette Electronics 8000 holter scanner and later reviewed and corrected by a medical student [16].
+2) MIT-BIH Supraventricular Arrhythmia Database: The database consists of 78 two-lead recordings of approximately 30 min. and sampled at 128 Hz.
+The recordings were chosen to supplement the examples of supraventricular arrhythmias in the MIT-BIH-AR.
+The annotations of the recordings were first automatically performed, by the Marquette Electronics 8000 Holter scanner, and later, reviewed and corrected by a medical student [16].
 The original labeling was also adapted to the AAMI recommendations and to the AAMI2 modification.
 This database will be considered for validation and model selection purposes.
 The class distribution is shown in Table I.

-3) St. Petersburg Institute of Cardiological Technics (IN-CART) 12-lead Arrhythmia Database: This database consists of 75 annotated recordings extracted from 32 Holter records.
-Each record is 30 minutes long and contains 12 standard leads, each sampled at 257 Hz.
-The annotations were produced by an automatic algorithm and then corrected manually, containing over 175000 beat annotations in all.
-The original records were collected from patients undergoing tests for coronary artery disease (17 men and 15 women, aged 18-80; mean age: 58).
+3) INCART 12-Lead Arrhythmia Database: This database consists of 75 annotated recordings extracted from 32 Holter records.
+Each record is 30 min. long and contains 12 standard leads, each sampled at 257 Hz.
+The annotations were produced by an automatic algorithm, and then, corrected manually, containing over 175 000 beat annotations in all.
+The original records were collected from patients undergoing tests for coronary artery disease (17 men and 15 women, aged 18-80, and mean age 58).
 None of the patients had pacemakers; most had ventricular ectopic beats.
 In selecting records to be included in the database, preference was given to subjects with ECG's consistent with ischemia, coronary artery disease, conduction abnormalities, and arrhythmias.
-From the 12 standard leads, the two more frequent leads in the MIT-BIH-AR database (lead II and V1) were selected to perform the experiments presented in this work.
+From the 12 standard leads, the two more frequent leads in the MIT-BIH-AR database (lead II and V1) were selected to perform the experiments presented in this paper.
 This database will be considered only for testing purposes.
 More details about the database are shown in Table I.